zakuArbor/blog/_pages/about.md

 My background is in Computer Science and I am particularly interested in reading and learning about Systems Programming (though I am quite lacking in experience and knowledge).
 More specifically, I want to delve into Operating Systems and Embedded Programming since it looks like it'll be interesting.
 I initially got into computers after being introduced to
 HTML during middle school by a friend who told me that websites could be created through notepad.
 Since then, I fiddled with various languages throughout Highschool and ended up studying
-Computer Science at a Canadian University before studying Math and Physics at another random Canadian University.
+Computer Science at a Canadian University.
+After graduation, I worked at a software firm for a year before deciding to study Math and Physics at another random Canadian University.

 [Resume PDF Copy for internet stalkers](../assets/pdf/resume.pdf)

+<strong>Disclaimer:</strong> Any opinions expressed in the blog are my own and do not reflect any of my previous, current, nor potential employers and are not affliated with any organizations
+I may be involved whether directly or indirectly.

+<strong>Disclaimer 2:</strong> I do not claim to be an expert in any subject.
+The blog serves more of a personal space to kill time and to write random things based on my knowledge at the time of writing and are likely to be of poor quality.
+If you have any glaring corrections you wish to make, either visit the [Github repo and open an issue with the correction](https://github.com/zakuArbor/blog/) or click the bug report button found in between the blog post's tag and content.

 ---